BAMresearch/aRTist-handbook/docs/_sources/bamct_file_format.rst.txt

 Header Size and Data Offset
 ---------------------------

 A BAM CT file starts with a 512 bytes long header.
 This header may be followed by zero-padding until the actual data block begins.
-The beginning of the **image data block** is located at a multiple of the size of a pixel row (in bytes).
+The beginning of the **raw image data block** is located at a multiple of the size of a pixel row (in bytes).
 If a pixel row needs at least 512 bytes, the data offset can be calculated by

 	data offset = (number of columns) × (bytes per pixel).